Pastoral science fiction

 Pastoral science fiction is a subgenre of science fiction which uses bucolic, rural settings, like other forms of pastoral literature.
 Since it is a subgenre of science fiction, authors may set stories either on Earth or another habitable planet or moon, sometimes including a terraformed planet or moon.
 Unlike most genres of science fiction, pastoral science fiction works downplay the role of futuristic technologies.
 The pioneer is author Clifford Simak (1904–1988), a science fiction Grand Master whose output included stories written in the 1950s and 1960s about rural people who have contact with extraterrestrial beings who hide their alien identity.

 Pastoral science fiction stories typically show a reverence for the land, its life-giving food harvests, the cycle of the seasons, and the role of the community.
-While fertile agrarian environments on Earth or Earth-like planets are common settings, some works may be set in ocean or desert planets or habitable moons.
+While fertile agrarian environments on Earth or Earth-like planets are common settings, some works may be set on ocean or desert planets or habitable moons.
 The rural dwellers, such as farmers and small-townspeople, are depicted sympathetically, albeit with the tendency to portray them as conservative and suspicious of change.
 The simple, peaceful rural life is often contrasted with the negative aspects of noisy, dirty, fast-paced cities.
 Some works take a Luddite tone, criticizing mechanization and industrialization and showing the ills of urbanization and over-reliance on advanced technologies.

 Terminology

 The subgenre is also called "rural science fiction" (RSF) in some 2020s sources.
-Kirkus Reviews has noted the subgenre of “small-town science fiction” set in the countryside, which takes inspiration from Ray Bradbury’s stories about bucolic towns.
-Simon Reynolds has applied this subgenre to film, stating that Super 8 is a “small town science fiction movie”.
+Kirkus Reviews has noted the subgenre of "small-town science fiction" set in the countryside, which takes inspiration from Ray Bradbury's stories about bucolic towns.
+Simon Reynolds has applied this subgenre to film, stating that Super 8 is a "small town science fiction movie".